Skip to main content

 Name your app

 If you run more than one app against Interfere (a storefront and an admin panel, say), give each a serviceName so problems, sessions, and metrics are attributed to the right one.
-Set it in an optional instrumentation-client.ts:
+Pass it to init() in your instrumentation-client.ts:

 instrumentation-client.ts